 Teachers should explain to pupils that they cannot offer unconditional confidentiality for example, in matters which are illegal or abusive.
-Teachers will explain that in such
+Teachers will explain that in such protection/safeguarding policy.

-If there is a suspicion of possible abuse, teachers will follow the Trust's Safeguarding
+If there is a suspicion of possible abuse, teachers will follow the school's child